collapsed-stacks/startups/questions/5694/how-much-liability-protection-can-a-terms-of-use-on-a-website-offer.md

 - tagged: `legal`, `liability-insurance`
 - score: 3

-<p>I don't have the funds to start an llc, so therefore I have to use my own name or file a DBA.
-This doesn't offer any liability protection, so my personal assets are at stake.</p>
+I don't have the funds to start an llc, so therefore I have to use my own name or file a DBA.
+This doesn't offer any liability protection, so my personal assets are at stake.

-<p>I plan to launch a web service.
-If I make a very, very detailed ToS and limit my liability (such as "we're not responsible for any damages in any medium/use at your own risk/the maximum fines we'll pay is $0 USD/we're not liable") would that cover my liability? </p>
+I plan to launch a web service.
+If I make a very, very detailed ToS and limit my liability (such as "we're not responsible for any damages in any medium/use at your own risk/the maximum fines we'll pay is $0 USD/we're not liable") would that cover my liability?

-<p>So basically, I plan to make a user agreement that states I'm not at fault for anything and they must agree to this before using the web service.
-Would that offer liability immunity from users?</p>
+So basically, I plan to make a user agreement that states I'm not at fault for anything and they must agree to this before using the web service.
+Would that offer liability immunity from users?